DIY Prenatal Care Builds Confidence

 - Allows better communication with your care providers and birth team

-- Reduces fear-based procedures by increasing your understanding of average changes in pregnancy
+- Reduces fear-based acceptance of procedures by increasing your understanding of average changes in pregnancy

 - Provides yourself with a baseline and in-between care knowledge to have a wider range of information

-- Increases your knowledge for unassisted or indie birth
+- Increases your knowledge for unassisted birth or free birth

 - Reduces the opportunity of others to make you feel like you have to have a special licensed person to understand normal physiological changes in your body